-- Results from any disruption of blood flow to the brain prolonged enough to cause cell death and manifesting as focal neurological symptoms.
+- Strokes results from any disruption of blood flow to the brain prolonged enough to cause cell death and manifesting as focal neurological symptoms.

 - Hemorrhagic strokes are caused by blood leaking from blood vessels into brain tissue.

-- Other causes of strokes include hypercoagulability, dissection, sickle cell disease, as well as some undetermined causes .
+- Other causes of strokes include hypercoagulability, dissection, sickle cell disease, among others.
+Approximately 25% are cryptogenic .